 Teletherapy at Two Chairs

-Our clinics will remain closed until further notice, and all consult appointments and ongoing therapy sessions will take place via teletherapy.
-When our clinics re-open, you will have the option of engaging in ongoing teletherapy, ongoing in-person care, or a combination of both.
+Our teletherapy services are available to clients anywhere in California.
+However, due to cross-state licensing restrictions, we cannot offer care to new clients located outside of California at this time.
+Our clinics will remain closed until further notice, and all appointments will take place via teletherapy.
+When our clinics re-open, our clients will have the option of engaging in ongoing teletherapy, ongoing in-person care, or a combination of both.

 Frequently Asked Questions:

 Is teletherapy effective?
 Or more specifically, how does teletherapy affect the therapeutic alliance?

 I’ve never participated in teletherapy before.
 Do you have any guidance on what I should do to make it feel as comfortable as possible?